What is Device Provisioning?

 Blueprints are simple yet dynamic starter kits for device enrollment that contain your chosen configurations, settings, and business apps.
 Each blueprint is auto-assigned a single QR code for the entire configuration set.
 Creating a blueprint takes about five minutes on average, and when you’re done, each blueprint can be reused as many times as you want.
 You don’t need to recreate configurations and settings for each device or download any apps to start onboarding.

 By streamlining the enrollment, provisioning, and configuration processes, we were able to reduce onboarding time, avoid unnecessary app downloads, reduce repetitive actions, reduce the number of required steps, and ultimately simplify the onboarding process.
-To see how simple it really is, give us a try today for free — no commitment necessary.

 More MDM Resources: